Review Summary: A steaming turd in the form of a digital record

 Well, that's my pitch, and I'll even explain to you why I feel this way.
 See, the original ‘Make It Bun Dem’ is a collaboration effort between Skrillex and Bob Marley’s youngest son Damian Marley.
 It's their attempt to pay homage to dubstep's roots, but in reality it comes across as nothing more than a detestable insult to the genre.

-The original ‘Make It Bun Dem’ is a collaboration effort between Skrillex and Bob Marley’s youngest son Damian Marley – it's essentially their attempt at honoring dubstep's roots but coming across as more of a disgrace than anything.
-Gone are Skrillex’s catchy hooks and gut-punching drops; in their place are onerous reggae chants and repetitive, simply uninspired beats.
+Gone are Skrillex’s catchy hooks and gut-punching drops; in their place are onerous reggae chants and repetitive, uninspired beats.
 The remixes themselves don’t do enough different to the original song to make it worth hearing again, let alone six more times with each time being more vomit inducing than the last.
 Thankfully there are some instrumental breaks from the awful sampling of Damian’s vocals in the French Fries and Flinch remixes, which are nothing special by themselves but when surrounded by the filth that encompasses the rest of the EP, these small breaks are somewhat of a godsend.

-Honestly there really is nothing redeemable about Make It Bun Dem After Hours
+There really is nothing even remotely redeemable about Make It Bun Dem After Hours

 may be exactly what you’re looking for.